yzJiang9/yzJiang9.github.io/_news/graduation_from_SJTU.md

 ---
 layout: post
 date: 2021-06-26 09:00:00+0800
-title: Graduation from SJTU
+title: Graduation from SJTU.
+Au revoir!
 inline: false
 related_posts: false
 ---

 It is the best of times, and it is the worst of times.
-Au revoir!

 Here are some excerpts from the acknowledgements in my thesis.